Saint-Lô: World War II

-France was invaded in 1940 and the 7th Panzer Division, commanded by Rommel, entered Normandy.
+France was invaded in 1940 and the 7th Panzer Division, commanded by Erwin Rommel, entered Normandy.
 The objective being the capture of the city of Cherbourg, the centre of Manche was bypassed as the German Army occupied Saint-Lô, a strategic crossroads, on the night of 17 June 1940.
 During the occupation, the statue of the Norman dairywoman and the Havin statue, both made by Arthur Le Duc were sold and melted to make cannons, despite opposition from local politicians.
 In March 1943, the Germans decided to dig a tunnel under the rock.
 For the time being, no one is able to say what the usefulness of this tunnel would have been, though it was dug at the same time as the Agneaux Institute.
 Workers from the STO would be required until the beginning of the Battle of Normandy.
 Then, the underground, under construction, would house the sick of the Hôtel-Dieu located opposite and a part of the Saint-Lô population.

 A German soldier was shot in January 1944 and several local people were arrested.
 The cinema, theatre and bars were closed, radios confiscated and the curfew was extended to 8pm.

 During the Liberation, Saint-Lô suffered two series of air attacks during the Battle of Normandy.
 The first was the bombardment of the city by the Americans during the night of D-Day 6–7 June 1944.
 The first American air strike killed almost eight hundred civilians.
 Allied planes continued to attack the power plant and rail facilities daily for a week.